 The smallest ocean is the Arctic Ocean.
 During winter, it is almost completely covered in ice.
 It covers approximately 4% of the Earth’s surface.

-Tides in the oceans are caused by the Moons and Sun’s gravitational force on water, while the Earth spins.
+Tides in the oceans are caused by the Moon and Sun’s gravitational force on water, while the Earth spins.

 Since the ocean depths were first investigated in the 19th century, scientists discovered that the deeper regions of the oceans are dotted with submarine volcanoes and long mountain ridges.

 The world’s longest mountain range is actually under the ocean.
 It is called the Mid-Atlantic Ridge, and it stretches over 35,000 miles long, and is located along the floor of the Atlantic Ocean.